Frolie/misc-py-projects/README.md

 # Misc.
 Python Projects

-A small collection of basic python scripts I made when I was first learning basic syntax, functions and flow control.
+A small collection of basic python scripts I made when I was first learning basic syntax, functions, and flow control.

 ## Scripts